 Member for Eastern Victoria Melina Bath detailed the concerns of both councils and property owners in parliament on Tuesday, prior to today’s back-down.

 “One of the key things about in-house property valuations is that such valuers understand and know the terrain,” Ms Bath said.
 “They understand the local topography, weather conditions and soil conditions and the lay of the land in their area.”

-“This move would create an increase in council costs and a loss of jobs, and would result in a centralised control of valuations in the heart of the city.”
+“This move will create an increase in council costs and a loss of jobs and will result in a centralised control of valuations in the heart of the city.”

 “The committee notes concerns that valuers employed by councils and associated staff could be made redundant as a result of this policy change, and that the redundancy payments could cause financial pressure for councils.”

 Ms Bath welcomed the outcome from parliament this afternoon.